GUI Deployment Guide

 Authentication

-Add user authentication for production:
+Add user authentication for production and restrict admin endpoints:

 from flask_login import LoginManager, login_required